 Helsinn was aware that it would need manufacturing and testing capabilities in order to proceed to Phase III trials.
 (Dkt.
 322 at 123-24.)
 The immediate need was to be able to create sufficient quantities of an actual formulated composition for use in the Phase III clinical studies.
 (Id.)
-That formulation would contain the palonosetron API batch material Helsinn had purchased from Roche, if the FDA agreed.
-(Id. at 123.)
-It would also contain the excipients that Helsinn would select for inclusion in the intravenous formulation that would be administered to the Phase III subject patients.
-That Phase III intravenous formulation would be subject to FDA supervision as to manufacturing quality.
-(Id. at 135.)
-It would also have to be tested for properties including quality and stability, with those results reported to the FDA before and during the Phase III process.
-(Id. at 134-35.)
+That formulation would contain the palonosetron API batch material Helsinn had purchased from Roche, if the

-$^{17}$ In the detailed contents of the 1998 Helsinn Clinical Meeting Minutes, it was noted that "Gandara recommended that, despite the unusual result in 2332 [the Phase II study on oral palonosetron for highly emetogenic CINV], 3 μg/kg was most likely the correct dose for CINV."
+$^{^{17}}$ In the detailed contents of the 1998 Helsinn Clinical Meeting Minutes, it was noted that "Gandara recommended that, despite the unusual result in 2332 [the Phase II study on oral palonosetron for highly emetogenic CINV], 3 $\mu \rm g/kg$ was most likely the correct dose for CINV."
 (DTX-0015-0012 (bracketed text added).)